To submit your-30-Day Notice

 Community Boards play an important role in improving the quality of life for all New Yorkers.
 One such way the community board does this is by reviewing new and renewal liquor license applications in Community District 6.

 Each month, the board receives dozens of liquor license applications to review and to makes recommendations to the State Liquor Authority (SLA) on.
 The board seeks to ensure that new and existing establishments fit into the fabric of the neighborhood and maintain positive relationships with the community.
-The board’s Business Affairs & Street Activities committee is responsible for this work.
+The board’s Business Affairs & Licensing committee is responsible for this work.

 Mediating Establishment and Neighbor Disputes (MEND) NYC